clockworkgeek/calendarview/README.markdown

 * CalendarView  on GitHub: http://wiki.github.com/jsmecham/calendarview/tree
 * CalendarView site: calendarview.org.

-Look at the original README in file README.original.markdown

 The differences from the original are

 * Support for time in the form of two dropdowns for hours and minutes.
 Can be turned off/on.